 Personalize your visualization pane

 If you find yourself using the same custom visual across many reports, you can pin the custom visualization to your visualization pane.
 Adding visuals applies to AppSource visuals, organizational visuals, and visuals from files.
 To add a visual, right-click on the visual to pin it to the pane.

 Once a visual has been pinned, it moves up to live with the other built-in visuals.
-This visual is now tied to your signed in account, so any new reports you built will automatically have this visual included, assuming you are signed in.
+This visual is now tied to your signed in account, so any new reports you build will automatically have this visual included, assuming you are signed in.
 This makes it very easy to standardize on a particular visual without needing to add it to every single report.